amenzwa/clrs/README.md

 Upon your return to studying, review the material once more at a very high level, before moving on to other topics.
 This *climb* is similar to scan, but this time, you are skimming the cloud tops with a full knowledge of the material; you are no longer wandering and probing about in the dark.

-Study the cited chapters in CLRS in this manner, before you plough through these notebooks.
+Study in this manner the CLRS chapters cited here, before you plough through the notebooks.

 # CAUTION